arkin0x/cyberspace/readme.md

 # The Cyberspace Meta-Protocol: An Extension of Reality

 >[!warning]
->This specificatin is a work in progress.
+>This specification is a work in progress.
 When a final version is released, it will be tagged under Releases.

 # Table of Contents